Bealby/lisa-fairfield/README.md

 **Sections:**

-- **Home:** A striking and bold Hero-Image centred over a white background, nestled between the Navbar and Footer.
+- **Home:** A striking and bold Hero-Image centred over a white background, nestled between the `Navbar`(provided by Bootstrap) and Footer.

 - **Gallery:** Users are presented with a collage of photos using the Bootstrap Grid System.

 - **Bio:** A combination of photos and text explaining Lisa’s dreams and desires.
-   Including a link to a reference which opens up in a separate page.
+   This includes a link to a reference which opens up in a separate page.

 - **Resume:** When the Resume is clicked another tab will be opened to display a CV in PDF format.
-This ensures user does not lose their way on the website.
-This is implemented by using `target="_blank"`
+This ensures that the user does not lose their way on the website.
+This is implemented by using `target="_blank"`.

 - **Contact:** As well as the contact details in the footer a content section was also implemented with the use of `<forms>` in Bootstrap.
 This allowes for a more